ukbendavies/PoshHive/README.md

 - supplied credentials are wrong, or quotes have gotten in the way; if in doubt use single-quotes to ensure what you enter is what's used.
 - alternatively the session may have expired in which case simply re-run the Connect-HiveSession command.
-In future I may make this to be a default mode of operation.
+In future this may become a default mode of operation.